TomCan/mod_request_limit/docs/mod_request_limit.md

 The `mod_request_limit` module limits the amount of requests a client can make to the server.
 Is uses a concept of buckets that track requests over a given time, an block the request when the limits are exceeded (bucket spills over).
 You can define multiple buckets, allowing for different limits for different resources.

+## Logging
+The `mod_request_limit` module logs block events as error, while most other information is logged at debug level.
+When troubleshooting, setting the LogLevel of `debug` or `trace1`.

 ## ReqLimitEngine Directive
 The `ReqLimitEngine on|off` directive enables of disables the processing of the requests by the request limiting engine.
 When set to `off`, no request limit or counting of requests is performed.